 All the rooms of the house correlate with its crystalline form: the trapezoidal layout of the walls yields a diversity of new spatial relationships that have a special character induced by the upward-sloping ceiling surfaces.
 The individual rooms for the children and the parents lie directly adjacent to the living space and, as opposing parallelograms, divide the open floor plan into zones for the kitchen and the dining area.
 The result is a sensuous, atmospherically dense place of dwelling.

 In its minimalism and robustness, the insulating concrete is a monochrome, massive shell that defines the essence of the house both inside and outside.
 Outside, thanks to the rough-sawn wooden board formwork, the concrete has the appearance of a solid, lively textured, and protective enclosure.
 Inside, the folded concrete surfaces are smooth by design and contrast with the warm hues of the solid oak fixtures.
-ALso be sure to check other creative houses.
+Also be sure to check other modern houses.